-The Census of Queensland Flora records the status and distribution of all of the knownflora species in Queensland, and is updated annually to include newly described species, along with name and status changes that have occurred during the year.
+The Census of the Queensland Flora records the status and distribution of all of the known flora species in Queensland, and is updated annually to include newly described species, new records and new naturalisations along with name and status changes that have occurred during the year.

 For more information on these publications contact the Queensland Herbarium.

-In 2015, botanists described 21 new plant species for Queensland, as documented in the latest issue of the journal Austrobaileya.
-Two of these species are recommended for Nature Conservation Act listing as threatened.
+In 2016, botanists described 19 new plant species and 2 new lichen species, as documented in the latest issue of the journal Austrobaileya..
+A further two species are recorded as new for Australia.

 Lagenophora species are small herbaceous daisies with a rosette or basal leaves and tiny white or mauve flowers.
 The genus occurs only in the southern hemisphere.
 Three new species of Lagenophora are described by Jian Wang and Tony Bean, all from Queensland: Lagenophora queenslandica, L. fimbriata and L. brachyglossa.
 Lagenophora fimbriata is restricted to the Darling Downs district in south east Queensland, and is recommended for listing as Vulnerable under Queensland’s Nature Conservation Act 1992.

 Lindernia species are usually thin stemmed annual herbs with delicate tubular flowers.
 The genus occurs across the world, with approximately 50 species known to occur in Australia.
 Three new species of Lindernia are described by Bruce Wannan: Lindernia stantonii and L. beasleyi from Cape York in Queensland, and L. barkeri from Western Australia.
 All three species occur in moist sandy soil in wetlands and woodlands.